 -- excerpt from Conor Knighton’s 2020 book Leave Only Footprints: My Acadia-to-Zion Journey Through Every National Park

 While signs like this came down long ago, they left a legacy.
-One that was not welcoming to all.
-That legacy can still be witnessed today through the lens of the ethnic makeup of (national) park systemwide visitation, which remains overwhelmingly white.
+And one that was not welcoming to all.
+That legacy can still be witnessed today through the lens of the ethnic makeup of NPS systemwide site visitation, which while improving, does not necessarily match that of us as a nation.

 Yet another excerpt from Conor Knighton’s 2020 book Leave Only Footprints: My Acadia-to-Zion Journey Through Every National Park perfectly sums up why all must be allowed, encouraged even, to have a relationship with nature: